 Modern testing methods like DNA can exclude or confirm paternity with an accuracy exceeding 99.9 percent.

-Neglecting evidence derived from such methods with great accuracy is a matter of caution which should be looked on.
+Neglecting evidence derived from such methods with great accuracy is a matter of caution that should be looked on.

 Judicial Trend and Problem of Rigid Interpretation

-Even impotency is also a not a ground for rebuttable [but many jurisdictions like the English law, and our neighbor country Sri Lanka has added impotency].
+Even impotency is also not a ground for rebuttal [but many jurisdictions, like the English law and our neighbor country Sri Lanka, have added impotency].

-While latter cases like “Nandlal Wasudeo Badwaik v.
-Lata Nandlal Badwaik, 2014” case recognized the evidentiary value of the data derived from D.N.A testing, so section 116 also acts like a rule that have very limited grounds to be rebut.
+While latter cases like the “Nandlal Wasudeo Badwaik v.
+Lata Nandlal Badwaik, 2014” case recognized the evidentiary value of the data derived from DNA testing, section 116 also acts like a rule that has very limited grounds to be rebutted.

-As per the provision a person may be declared a legal father of a child despite of clear scientific evidence rejecting the paternity simply because non – access is hard to prove.
+As per the provision, a person may be declared a legal father of a child despite clear scientific evidence rejecting the paternity simply because non-access is hard to prove.

 A Fascinating Contrast with Criminal Law